mufasa159/docs/ubuntu.md

 Exit psql shell using `\q` followed by `Enter`.

 **From a Linode [article](https://www.linode.com/docs/guides/how-to-install-use-postgresql-ubuntu-20-04/):**
 "By default, PostgreSQL grants access to local system users without requiring a password.
 This is known as peer authentication.
 PostgreSQL obtains the system name of the user and verifies it against the database privileges.
-To enforce password authentication from local users, you must edit the pg_hba.conf file.
+To enforce password authentication from local users, you must edit the `pg_hba.conf` file.
 Run the following command within the psql shell to determine the location of this file."
 ```
-SHOW hba_file;                 // see where hba file is located
+psql -c "SHOW hba_file;"       // see where hba file is located
 \q                             // exit psql shell
 sudo nano <file-location>      // open file to edit
 ```